 My research interests broadly lie in animal health and subsequent effects on production, with a focus on dairy cow reproductive diseases.
-I also have an interest in knowledge exchange in the agricultural industry.
+My research utilises in vitro models of diseases to investigate inflammatory immune responses.
+This in vitro work has also led me to an interest into cultured meat, where I work on cell and media sources.

 I obtained a BSc(Hons) in Equine and Human Sport Science in 2011 and MSc in Animal Science in 2013 from Aberystwyth University.
 Following on from this, I went on to complete a PhD in bovine reproductive immunology and endocrinology in 2016, investigating the immune modulatory role of preimplantation factor in the bovine endometrium.
 Within my PhD research I utilised in vitro tissue and cell culture models to investigate immune and endocrine responses.
 Whilst writing my PhD, I spent some time working as a Teaching Assistant in IBERS.
 After completion of my PhD, I worked as a Knowledge Exchange Fellow in IBERS as part of the Knowledge Exchange Hub and alongside Farming Connect to disseminate scientific research into the agricultural industry.
 Through this role I wrote a number of technical articles on a wide range of Animal Science topics, as well as being involved in the development of several EIP Operational Groups in Wales.